dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 2. Running applications
 3. Pure Dart packages

+### By leak types

+Leak tracking for not-GCed leaks is experimental and is off by default.
+For now it is recommended to track only not-disposed leaks.

 ### By tracked classes

 The leak tracker will catch leaks only for instrumented